 The MAGIC Foundation India, affiliated to The MAGIC Foundation, USA, was set up to spread the awareness of various children’s growth disorders, across India.
-This page contains frequently asked questions about Congenital Adrenal Hyperplasia, its diagnosis and treatment.
-We will be adding relevant information to this page as and when required.
+This website is intended to provide general educational information and to help users more easily access information about children’s growth disorders.

 How would I know if my new born baby has Congenital Adrenal Hyperplasia?